-The Mobile Response Team (MRT) is an 24/7 on-call crisis intervention service provided through Apalachee Center, Inc. MRT provides emergency behavioral health assessment, and diversion to alternatives to inpatient treatment when appropriate.
+The Mobile Response Team (MRT) is a 24/7 on-call crisis intervention service provided through Apalachee Center, Inc. MRT provides emergency behavioral health assessment and diversion to alternatives to inpatient treatment when appropriate.
 Apalachee Center’s MRT currently serves all eight counties in our treatment area (Leon, Liberty, Franklin, Gadsden, Jefferson, Madison, Taylor, and Wakulla Counties).
 Services may be accessed 24/7 through the MRT’s toll-free number: (800) 342-0774.
 Services are provided through phone consultations and on-site response by Mobile Response Team clinicians.
-Outside Leon County, after hours (and other times when circumstances dictate) face-to-face telehealth is available via tablets provided to County Sheriff’s Departments.
+Outside Leon County, after-hours (and other times when circumstances dictate) face-to-face telehealth is available via tablets provided to County Sheriff’s Departments.

 The Apalachee Center MRT was created by the 2018 Florida Legislature and included in the Marjory Stoneman Douglas High School Public Safety Act and developed with the following criteria:

 - Respond to requests within a 60-minute timeframe

 - Provide behavioral health crisis-oriented services that are responsive to the individual and family needs